School Changes – Helping Children with ADHD

 • Provide special education services or accommodations.

-The American Academy of Pediatrics’ recommendations for ADHD treatment state that school is a necessary part of any treatment plan.
+The American Academy of Pediatrics recommendations for ADHD treatment state that school is a necessary part of any treatment plan.
 Behavioral classroom management focusing on positive responses is an evidence-based treatment for ADHD and can complement parent training in behavior management.
-The NRC also provides some tips for receiving treatment via when in-person treatment is not possible.
-Parents, teachers, healthcare providers, and older children and teens can collaborate to develop an approach that works best for each student.
+The NRC also provides some tips for receiving treatment when in-person treatment is not possible.
+Parents, teachers, healthcare providers, and older children and teens can collaborate to develop the best approach for each student.

 addrc